-AACN and the Commission on Nurse Certification (CNC) are now accepting nominations for the 2021 CNL Educator Award.
+The American Association of Colleges of Nursing (AACN) and the Commission on Nurse Certification (CNC) are now accepting nominations for the 2023 CNL Educator Award.
 This national award recognizes a CNL faculty member or education program director for innovative and outstanding preparation and advocacy of CNLs.
 In addition, the award promotes the contributions of the CNL faculty member in transforming nursing education and promoting innovation in both academia and practice.
-The 2021 recipient will be recognized during the opening session of the CNL Summit, which will be held virtually February 25-27, 2021.
-The nomination deadline has passed.
+The 2023 recipient will be recognized during the opening session of the CNL Summit, which will be held in Orlando, FL, February 23-25, 2023.

 See past award winners >>

-The candidate must be nominated by a nursing colleague/co-worker, nursing supervisor, or CNL student.
+The candidate must be nominated by a nursing colleague, co-faculty member, dean, CNL graduate, or CNL student.
+(Nominations of previous nominees are accepted but should be updated and permission from the nominee confirmed.)
 The candidate must meet the following criteria:

 - Hold CNL certification from the CNC